-Take a short drive up to Green Bluff, where you can pick seasonal produce from local farms and orchard.
-You won’t want to miss peach season, — which starts as early as July — or the family-friendly harvest festival, with corn mazes, fresh pumpkin donuts, hayrides, and everything apple and pumpkin.
+Take a short drive up to Green Bluff, where you can pick seasonal produce from local farms and orchards.
+You won’t want to miss peach season — which starts as early as July — or the family-friendly harvest festival, with corn mazes, fresh pumpkin doughnuts, hayrides and everything apple and pumpkin.

 Closer to Spokane’s core, you’ll find a thriving farmers market scene.
-Check out the Thursday Market in the Perry District for a full range of fruits and veggies and local food purveyors, while the Night Market in Kendall Yards on Wednesdays offers food trucks, local artisans and regular live music.
+Check out the Thursday Market in the Perry District for a full range of fruits and veggies and local food purveyors, while the Night Market in Kendall Yards on Wednesdays offers fresh farm fare and prepared food.

-The arts and culture scene is gaining strength, with players like Terrain (pictured above) putting on annual events like their eponymous curated art show each fall, which includes performance art and music, and Bazaar, a showcase of local artisans in a street fair environment each June.
+The arts and culture scene is gaining strength, with players such as Terrain putting on annual events like their eponymous curated art show with performance art and music each October and the Bazaar showcase of local artisans in a street fair environment each June.
 (These events were canceled in 2020, but check back in 2021).

-Eastern Washington University’s Get Lit festival is open to the public and draws authors from around the region and the country for a week of lectures, workshops and Q&As.
+Eastern Washington University’s Get Lit festival is open to the public and draws authors from around the region and the country for a week of lectures, workshops and Q&As in April.

-It’s never been a better time to eat and drink in Spokane.
-There’s something for everyone, from Top Chef contestant and Spokane native Chad White’s new ceviche bar Zona Blanca and lobster roll restaurant, High Tide, to former fine dining chef Travis Dickinson’s foray into chef-driven tacos at Cochinito, plus the ever changing seasonal menus at staple restaurants like the multicultural Ruins and the elegant Clover.
+For food and drink, there’s something for everyone, from Top Chef contestant and Spokane native Chad White’s lobster roll restaurant, High Tide, to former fine dining chef Travis Dickinson’s foray into chef-driven tacos at Cochinito, plus the ever changing seasonal menus at staple restaurants like the multicultural Ruins and the elegant Clover.

-Take in a concert and sip a glass of wine at Arbor Crest Wine Cellars, located on the property of a historic estate overlooking the Spokane Valley.
-Back downtown, taste your way through the many breweries popping up downtown, including Black Label, Iron Goat, and Bellwether, or try brews from several at beer incubator Steel Barrel.
+Reservations are required for wine-tasting visitors to Arbor Crest Wine Cellars, located on the property of a historic estate overlooking the Spokane Valley.
+Back downtown, taste your way through the many breweries popping up, including Black Label, Iron Goat, and Bellwether, or try brews from several at beer incubator Steel Barrel.
 As always, remember to plan a safe ride home.

 –Written by Cara Strickland